wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the widget title set to "Social Metrics".

 == Changelog ==
+= 1.9.1 =
+Do not download.
+Effective April 1, 2013 both Klout and Peerindex have changed their APIs.
+As a result, this plugin will not work.
+The plugin is left here in case anyone wants the code to build something that works with the new APIs.

 = 1.9 =
 * Added caching for Peerindex, too.
 Cache set to 12 hours
 * updated screenshot